apache/pekko/docs/src/main/paradox/stream/stream-flows-and-basics.md

 ## Stream ordering

-In Pekko Streams almost all computation operators *preserve input order* of elements.
+In Pekko Streams, almost all computation operators *preserve input order* of elements.
 This means that if inputs `{IA1,IA2,...,IAn}`
 "cause" outputs `{OA1,OA2,...,OAk}` and inputs `{IB1,IB2,...,IBm}` "cause" outputs `{OB1,OB2,...,OBl}` and all of `IAi` happened before all `IBi` then `OAi` happens before `OBi`.